US STOCKS-S&P 500, Nasdaq close at record highs ahead of tech earnings wave

 Market participants are also watching out for any fresh developments on U.S. President Joe Biden's tax plan after reports last week said he would seek to nearly double the capital gains tax to 39.6% for wealthy individuals.

-Cryptocurrency and blockchain-related firms, including Riot Blockchain RIOT.O and Marathon Patent Group MARA.O, surged as bitcoin BTC=BTSP snapped five straight days of losses.
+Cryptocurrency and blockchain-related firms, including Riot Blockchain RIOT.O and Marathon Patent Group MARA.O, surged more than 5% as bitcoin BTC=BTSP snapped five straight days of losses.

+Advancing issues outnumbered declining ones on the NYSE by a 1.80-to-1 ratio; on Nasdaq, a 2.14-to-1 ratio favored advancers.

+The S&P 500 posted 105 new 52-week highs and no new lows; the Nasdaq Composite recorded 154 new highs and 21 new lows.

 (Reporting by Shivani Kumaresan and Shreyashi Sanyal in Bengaluru and by Noel Randewich in Oakland, Calif.; Editing by Marguerita Choy and Sriraj Kalluvila)